Filtering and Relations

 )

-Option 3 - Prepare entity (SQL)
+Option 3 - Custom Filter (SQL)

 We can improve on the custom filter by using the database's in statement capabilities: